 Africare began operations in Malawi in 1985.

-Since that time, Africare/Malawi has implemented through projects addressing…
+Since that time, Africare has invested in Malawi’s communities through projects addressing…

 Click “Africare Programs” above to view Africare/Malawi’s active programs.